beacon-biosignals/OndaFormat/README.md

 - Julia: https://github.com/beacon-biosignals/Onda.jl

+## Terminology

+This document uses the term...

+- ...**"LPCM"** to refer to [linear pulse code modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation), a form of signal encoding where multivariate waveforms are digitized as a series of samples uniformly spaced over time and quantized to a uniformly spaced grid.

+- ...**"signal"** to refer to the digitized output of a process.
+A signal is comprised of metadata (e.g. LPCM encoding, channel information, sample data path/format information, etc.) and associated multi-channel sample data.

+- ...**"recording"** to refer a collection of one or more signals recorded simultaneously over some time period.

+- ...**"annotation"** to refer to a piece of (meta)data associated with a specific time span within a specific recording.

 ## Design Principles

 [\[back to top\]](#onda-dataset-format)

-### Onda uses the term...

-- ...**"LPCM"** to refer to [linear pulse code modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation), a form of signal encoding where multivariate waveforms are digitized as a series of samples uniformly spaced over time and quantized to a uniformly spaced grid.

-- ...**"signal"** to mean the digitized output of an individual sensor or process.
-A signal is comprised of an LPCM encoding, per-channel information, and a series of multi-channel samples.

-- ...**"recording"** to mean a collection of one or more signals recorded simultaneously over a well-defined time period.

 ### Onda is useful...